 The chance to play golf in Hawaii can be as enticing as being able to play in its famous beaches or ride its legendary surf.
-For one, the terrains at Hawaii golf courses are diverse and stunning—from cliffside fairways looking out to the sea, to black volcanic rock surrounding the green, to greens in the middle of fruit plantations.
+For one, the terrains at Hawaii golf courses are diverse and stunning—from cliffside fairways looking out to the sea, to black volcanic rock surrounding the green, to greens in the middle of fruit farms.
 Whether you're a serious golfer who likes to play competitively or you're the laid-back type who savors the scenery just as much as the game, there's an ideal Hawaii golf course out there for you.

 Hawaii golf courses in Maui